Basic Search [?]

 Eastern Asia from India and Korea to the Greater Sunda Islands.

 Dubois, 2005, Alytes, 23: 16, regarded all New World members of Microhylinae (sensu lato) as the tribe Gastrophrynini, and the Old World component as Microhylini, without producing any evidence of either's monophyly.
-Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, and Green, 2006, Bull.
+Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, Green, and Wheeler, 2006, Bull.
 Am.
 Mus.
 Nat.
 Hist., 297, demonstrated that Microhylinae as previously considered by authors was a composite of a New World clade (Gastrophryninae in their sense and as used in this catalog), an Old World clade (Microhylinae, as redelimited), and other New and Old World genera that clustered around the base of the microhylid tree (e.g., Synapturanus, Kalophrynus) or near to other nominal subfamilies (e.g., Ramanella).
 These authors did not assign to subfamily several genera of former microhylines.
 See comment under Gastrophryninae.
 Bossuyt and Roelants, 2009, in Hedges and Kumar (eds.), Timetree of Life: 357-364, suggested on the basis of time of divergence that traditional Microhylinae should be regarded as a family, Microhylidae.
 Matsui, Hamidy, Belabut, Ahmad, Panha, Sudin, Khonsue, Oh, Yong, Jiang, and Nishikawa, 2011, Mol.
 Phylogenet.
 Evol., 61: 167-176, rejected Microhylinae as monophyletic, with both Dyscophinae and Asterophryinae imbedded within it.
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
 Evol., 61: 543-583, in their study of Genbank sequences, suggested Microhylinae to be monophyletic (with respect to their set of exemplars) and the sister taxon of Dyscophinae; they also provided a phylogenetic estimate of their exemplar genera.

 Contained taxa (82 sp.):